Rimantadine: Rimantadine enantiomers interactions with M2

 Rimantadine, when sold as flumadine, is present as a racemic mixture; the R and S states are both present in the drug.
 Solid state NMR studies have shown that the R enantiomer has a stronger binding affinity to the M2 channel pore than the S-enantiomer of rimantadine.
 Antiviral assay and electrophysiology studies show that there is no significant difference between the R and S enantiomers in binding affinity to amino acids in the M2 channel.
 Since the enantiomers have similar binding affinity, they also have similar ability to block the channel pore and work as an effective antiviral.

 Rimantadine enantiomers R and S are pictured interacting with the M2 pore below to the right.
 This image shows that there is not a significant modeled difference between the R and S enantiomers.

 Parkinson's disease

-Rimantadine, like its antiviral cousin amantadine, possesses some NMDA antagonistic properties and is used as an antiparkinsonic drug (i.e., in the treatment of Parkinson's disease).
+Rimantadine, like its antiviral cousin amantadine, possesses antiparkinsonian activity and can be used in the treatment of Parkinson's disease.
 However, in general, neither rimantadine nor amantadine is a preferred agent for this therapy and would be reserved for cases of the disease that are less responsive to front-line treatments.

-Other
+Others

 Rimantadine is shown to be effective against other RNA-containing viruses.
 It can treat arboviruses like Saint Louis encephalitis and Sindbis.
 Other viruses that can be treated with Rimantadine include respiratory synctial and parainfluenza viruses.
 Rimantadine has also been shown to treat chronic hepatitis C.